 These beautiful place card proteas look complicated but are actually quite simple to make.
 Make your flowers using card stock or paper in pretty colours and then use them as place card holders or as elegant decorations for a special table setting.

 Don't you just love these gorgeous paper flowers.
 They look so delicate and life like.
 I found the Spanish instructions on dri and just had to share with you.
-These paper flowers are perfect for dressing a table for a special occasion, wedding or event, or even to add a splash of colour to a home.
+These paper flowers are perfect for a special occasion, wedding or event, or even to add a splash of colour to a home.

 Instead of wrapping your presents with boring sellotape, make rolls of pretty decorative wrapping tape with your favourite patterned wrapping or scrapbooking paper and double-side tape.
 This wrapping tape is also perfect for wrapping up plain, brown paper wrappings.

 Not only ideal for weddings and parties, these free templates for gift boxes and party favour boxes are perfect for Christmas, celebrations and special events.
 Download the free templates, print out and then make your own gift boxes or party favour boxes.

 Christmas is not too far away (again) and that means time to start hunting around for suitable gifts for family and friends.
 I am one of those that likes to give and receive gifts made with love, and this is one of those gifts.